Pensions and divorce

 Pension sharing works by splitting the pension benefits at the time of the divorce.

-The partner without the pension receives a share of the pension benefits which are transferred into their name.
-The partner gaining the pension benefits gets a 'pension credit' and the partner losing pension benefits gets a 'pension debit'.
+The ex-spouse or partner without the pension receives a share of the pension benefits which are transferred into their name.
+The person gaining the pension benefits gets a 'pension credit' and the person losing pension benefits gets a 'pension debit'.
+A pension sharing order will say how much is to go to the person receiving the pension.
+In England and Wales this will be a percentage of the total pension.
+In Scotland it will be a monetary amount.

 Pension sharing achieves what is known as a 'clean break'.
-Both you and your partner will know at the time of divorce how much of the pension you'll receive or keep.
+Both you and your ex-spouse or ex civil-partner will know at the time of divorce how much of the pension you'll receive or keep.
 Death or remarriage of either one of you has no effect on the sharing order.

 You'd both pay tax on the pension income you receive from your share of the pension at your own rate of tax.